🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart illustrates the number of immigrants to different regions of Australia.
+The chart below gives information about Southland's main exports in 2000, recent year and future projections for 2025.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All